ajitsingh98/Data-Science-Interview-Questions-Answers/probabilistic_graphical_models.md

 *Logistic Regression Model*

-Logistic regression models the probability that a binary outcome $y $ is 1 given an input vector$\mathbf{x}$.
+Logistic regression models the probability that a binary outcome $y$ is 1 given an input vector $\mathbf{x}$.
 The model is defined as:

 $$